coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 *Experimental.*  Many tactics, such as :tacn:`intros`, can automatically generate names, such as "H0" or "H1" for a new hypothesis introduced from a goal.
 Subsequent proof steps may explicitly refer to these names.
-However, future versions of Coq may not assign names exactly the same way, which could cause the proof to fail because the new names don't match the explicit references in the proof.
+However, future versions of Rocq may not assign names exactly the same way, which could cause the proof to fail because the new names don't match the explicit references in the proof.

 The following :flag:`Mangle Names` settings let users find all the places where proofs rely on automatically generated names, which can then be named explicitly to avoid any incompatibility.
-These settings cause Coq to generate different names, producing errors for references to automatically generated names.
+These settings cause Rocq to generate different names, producing errors for references to automatically generated names.

 .. flag:: Mangle Names